INDEX TO AUTHOR ABBREVIATIONS

 Flowers - (Flow.)
 Seville Flowers, 1900-1968.
 United States bryologist.

-J.-P. Frahm - Jan-Peter Frahm, 1945-.
+J.-P. Frahm - Jan-Peter Frahm, 1945-2014.
 German bryologist, specialist on Campylopus and related genera of the world.
+Founder and editor of the journal Tropical Bryology.
 Collected in most countries of the Andes. (personal herbarium; U).

 Fransén - Sven Goran Fransén, 1949-.
 Swedish bryologist, specialist on Bartramia.
 Collected in Ecuador and Venezuela.
 (GB).